 There are differences, however, between citizens and permanent residents, the latter having fewer rights than citizens, but not to an extent that will make any difference in matters concerning employment, property ownership, access to education and health, etc.

 Therefore, if you want to migrate to New Zealand, you must know that you do not have to apply for citizenship to enjoy a fruitful life here.
 However, if you are related to a local national, we advise you to apply for citizenship by descent in New Zealand.
+For a person who acquired/was born in New Zealand citizenship has the following advantages:

 - live in New Zealand on a permanent basis;